Përparim Hetemaj

-Përparim Hetemaj (born 12 December 1986) is a Finnish professional footballer who plays as a midfielder for Veikkausliiga club HJK.
-Born in modern-day Kosovo, Hetemaj arrived in Finland when he was 6 years old and played for HJK's youth teams; signing a professional contract in 2004 at age 17.
+Përparim Hetemaj (born 12 December 1986) is a Finnish football coach and a former professional footballer who played as a midfielder.
+Born in Kosovo, Hetemaj arrived in Finland when he was six years old and played for HJK's youth teams; signing a professional contract in 2004 at age 17.
 He joined Greek side AEK Athens in 2006, and moved to Twente in 2009.
 Subsequently, in 2010, he was signed by Brescia and was transferred to Chievo in 2011.
-Hetemaj played 300 matches in the Serie A before returning to Finland in 2022 after a season with Reggina in the Serie B.
+Hetemaj played a total of 300 matches in the Serie A, before returning to Finland in 2022 after a season with Reggina in the Serie B.

 Hetemaj made his international debut for Finland in February 2009, at the age of 22, and made 50 appearances, including appearing in 2014 and 2018 FIFA World Cup qualifications, before his retirement from international football in 2018.

+On 25 November 2023, it was announced by HJK, that Hetemaj will end his professional playing career after the season, and will start working as an assistant coach of their reserve team Klubi 04 in 2024.

+Hetemaj is regarded as a club legend of HJK Helsinki.

 Early and personal life

-Of Kosovo Albanian ethnicity, Hetemaj was born in Skenderaj, SAP Kosovo, which was part of SR Serbia, SFR Yugoslavia at the time, and moved to Finland in 1992.
+Of Kosovo Albanian ethnicity, Hetemaj was born in Skenderaj, Yugoslavia, and moved to Finland with his family as refugees in 1992.
 His family first arrived at Oulu but they moved to Helsinki due to his father Miftar suffering from asthma.
 He has a younger brother, the footballer Mehmet, and two sisters, Fatlume and Fatbardhe.
 In 2004, he acquired Finnish citizenship.